adanSiqueira/HeartDiseasePredictor/README.md

 ## 🧠 Model Development and Performance

 The initial phase included training and evaluating multiple classification models.
-After experimentation, **Logistic Regression** proved to be highly effective and was selected for final deployment.
+After experimentation, **Logistic Regression** was selected for final deployment.
 The model was trained using a robust pipeline with:

 - **StandardScaler** for feature normalization
 - **Bayesian optimization** (`BayesSearchCV`) for hyperparameter tuning
 - **Nested cross-validation** for unbiased performance estimation

+**Voting Classifier (Soft Voting)**, an ensemble model combining **Logistic Regression**, **Random Forest**, and **XGBoost**, was also tested.
+After optimizing each model individually, the ensemble model achieved solid performance in identifying heart disease, leveraging the complementary strengths of each individual model.

 📈 **Final test set performance (class 1 = heart disease):**